As litter mounts, there’s a million dollars in city budget for cleanup team

 “Safety aspects were part of the approved uses of these funds so to use them in this manner to help our city look better is definitely a good way to use them,” said Commissioner Garrett.

-“Now city officials say the pre-Masters cleanup will go on again this year as for the quick strike clean team when will that have its boots on the ground that’s less clear tonight in Augusta George Eskola WJBF NewsChannel 6.
+“Now city officials say the pre-Masters cleanup will go on again this year as for the quick strike clean team when will that have its boots on the ground that’s less clear tonight.